Mary Philips: Death

-Philips died at St. John's Hospital in Santa Monica, California, on April 22, 1975, aged 74, after a long battle with lung cancer.
+Philips died at St. John's Hospital in Santa Monica, California, on April 22, 1975, aged 74, after suffering from a lengthy period of lung cancer.
 She had been unaware of the growing cancer until she was in a minor car accident in Santa Monica that resulted in follow-up diagnostics and treatment.

 Philips's cousin Lucille Hackett of New Haven arranged for her own daughter, Deborah Hackett, to be with her in Santa Monica during her final months.
 Philips was godmother to the children of the Hackett family, sending them to camp in the summer time and visiting them in New England and in Dobbs Ferry, New York.

 Philips's relationship with Hackett was one of long affection and care that spanned their lives.
 Hackett was heir to Philips's estate (and after her death to the estate of her husband, Kenneth MacKenna, as well).
 (Lucille and her children were a reliable source for much of the personal information contained in this biography).

 Philips' ashes share a niche with those of her husband, Kenneth MacKenna, at Forest Lawn Memorial Park, Glendale.